aschakowski/Social-Foraging/README.md

 This repository contains the data and scripts necessary to reproduce all analyses and figures for:

-Schakowski, A., Deffner, D., Kortet, R., Niemelä, P.T., Kavelaars, M.M., Monk, C.T., Pykälä, M., & Kurvers, R.H.J.M (2025) Socioecology drives adaptive social foraging dynamics in the wild.
+Schakowski, A., Deffner, D., Kortet, R., Niemelä, P.T., Kavelaars, M.M., Monk, C.T., Pykälä, M., & Kurvers, R.H.J.M (preprint) Socioecology drives adaptive social foraging dynamics in the wild.

 Paper here: link to preprint